Goal setting: facing the facts!

-The beginning of a new year is a time when we often review how we feel our lives are going and set goals, both personal and professional.
+Who doesn’t want goal setting that works?
+The beginning of a new year, for example, is a time when we often review how we feel our lives are going and set goals, both personal and professional.
 But, as we all know, it’s also a time of broken resolutions, dropped commitments and quietly buried goals!
 The truth is most people’s attempts at goal setting don’t work.

 However, this cold, hard fact doesn’t mean we shouldn’t bother!
 Considerable research confirms that we’re much less likely to achieve the things that matter to us, if we just have some vague ideas, wishes or day dreams about what we really want.

 If you’re like any of our UGM coaching clients, you want to set goals that matter to you and you want to know how to do it, so you can give yourself the very best chance of success.
 In this newsletter we’ll share the most up-to-the-minute research findings from around the world on goal setting.
 Then, in two future newsletters, we’ll explore vital related issues about visualising success and mobilising willpower to get your goals over the line.
 Taken together, these three newsletters will give you a superb practical plan for moving forward, just like the ones we design with our coaching clients.

 Goal setting research a huge and growing field!